Studying hard in Japan in hope of making contribution to home country

 Second year student at the Graduate School of Political Science, Waseda University

-Wint Wint Aung Khaing (from Myanmar)
+Wint Wint Aung Khaing (Student from Myanmar)

 The first time I came to Japan was in 2007.
 My Japanese friend was the one who invited me and I stayed in the country for two weeks.
 Before coming to Japan, I studied Japanese language and culture at Yangon University of Foreign Language.
 From the Japanese textbooks that I used, I learnt about Japanese ethics and manners, and Japan as an economic superpower.
-My impression when I came here was that Japanese people were kind and Japan was a beautiful country with filled with nature.
-It was the reason why in 2009 I decided to study abroad at Nanzan University in Nagoya city.
+My impression when I came to here was that Japanese people were kind and Japan was a beautiful country with filled with nature.
+It was the reason why in 2009 I decided to study abroad at Nanzan University in Nagoya City.

 During my fourth year of studies at Nanzan University, the sudden outbreak of the Rakhine State riots in Myanmar drew international attention.
 As a Myanmar myself, it was an issue I cared a lot and hence decided that one day I would like to study more about it in a graduate school.

 After graduating from Nanzan University, I went back to Myanmar to work.
 Due to the training I received from my undergraduate studies at Nanzan University, I was so used to looking at issues from a global perspective.
 But gradually, I started to be able to examine them from the political point of view as well.
 Then one day, a senior of mine told me about the AO Admissions Examination of Special Scholarship Programs Exclusively for the Republic of the Union of Maynmar of Waseda University.
 I decided to give it a try in 2015 and got accepted by the Graduate School of Political Science, where I studied about the democratization of Myanmar.